How to File Delaware Certificate of Incorporation

 Signature

-Finally, the signature of the directors and shareholders are required on the form.
-You can have more than one share and director.
-All your initial directors must submit their official signature while filing the corporation in Delaware.
+Finally, the signatures of the directors and shareholders are required on the form.
+You can have more than one share and be a director.
+All your initial directors must submit their official signatures while filing the corporation in Delaware.
 Get their signatures to file the Certificate of Incorporation.

 Step 2: Submit the Certificate of Incorporation in Delaware

-Once you are done filling up the form, now it is time for you to submit it.
-The form can be submitted in three ways, online, by mail and fax.
+Once you are done filling out the form, it is time for you to submit it.
+The form can be submitted in three ways: online, by mail, and by fax.
 Checking with a legal professional or a formation service while filing your corporation is recommended.
 It is sensitive, and one mistake can stop the entire filing process immediately.

 Cost of Filing the Certificate of Incorporation in Delaware